SYDNEY TO MELBOURNE & TASMANIA GUIDED MOTORCYCLE TOUR

 Every motorcyclist should ride this road at least once in their life!

-Once you've finished enjoying the invigorating riding offered up by the Great Ocean Road, it's time to hop over the Bass Straight to Tasmania.
+Once we’ve finished enjoying the invigorating riding offered up by the Great Ocean Road, it’s time to hop over the Bass Straight to Tasmania.

 First port of call in Tasmania, quite literally in fact is Devonport.
-Home to the terminal for the 'Spirit of Tasmania I and II' ferries, Devonport is a congenial port town that provides everything you could need to start your motorcycle tour off in style.
+Home to the terminal for the ‘Spirit of Tasmania I and II’ ferries, Devonport is a congenial port town that provides a great introduction to the Island State as we head off towards St Helens and the east coast of the island.

 The Bay of Fires was thusly named by Captain Tobias Furneaux in 1773, when he spotted numerous fires along the coast which led him to believe the country was more densely populated than it actually turned out to be.